 The Chicago Reporter was founded by John A. McDermott in 1972, a time when Chicago, as the rest of the nation, struggled to come to terms with the gains of the civil rights era and the resistance that followed.
 McDermott, active in the city’s civil rights movement for almost ten years, saw that the era of marches and lunch counter protests had come to an end.
 What people needed, if they were to follow what was happening, were facts.

 The investigative publication set on a mission of documenting the city’s, and later the whole metropolitan area’s, struggles with the burning issues of race and poverty.
 While still in its infancy, in its trademark style of dispassionate but exhaustive reporting, the Reporter broke dozens of stories documenting widespread discrimination against African Americans in corporate hiring, city services and governmental affairs.
+More than five decades later, the Reporter continues to cover Chicago’s streets, neighborhoods and institutions, winning dozens of awards.

-Now in its 40th year the Reporter has continued to cover Chicago’s streets, neighborhoods and institutions, winning dozens of awards.
-Its pioneering use of computer assisted reporting has also allowed it to scour the city’s databases and computer discs, carrying on as gumshoes in the computer age.
+The Reporter’s pioneering use of computer assisted reporting has also allowed it to scour the city’s databases and computer discs, carrying on as gumshoes in the computer age.
 Used by legislators, policy makers, academics and individuals nationwide, the Reporter continues to break the news and influence the agenda in Chicago.